-- Set the OCiE bit if an output is needed then the OCMPi pin is dedicated to the output compare i function. - Select the timer clock (CC1-CC0) (see Table 15).

-And select the following in the CR1 register:

-- Select the OLVLibit to applied to the OCMPipins after the match occurs. - Set the OCIE bit to generate an interrupt if it is needed.
+- Set the OCiE bit if an output is needed then the OCMPi pin is dedicated to the output compare i signal. - Select the timer clock (CC[1:0]) (see Table 14).
+And select the following in the CR1 register: - Select the OLVLibit to applied to the OCMPipins after the match occurs. - Set the OCIE bit to generate an interrupt if it is needed.

-When match is found:
+When a match is found between OCRi register and CR register:

+- OCFi bit is set.
-- OCFi bit is set. - The OCMPi pin takes OLVLi bit value (OCMPi pin latch is forced low during reset and stays low until valid compares change it to a high level).

-A timer interrupt is generated if the OCIE bit is set in the CR2 register and the I bit is cleared in the CC register (CC).
+- The OCMPi pin takes OLVLi bit value (OCMPi pin latch is forced low during reset). - A timer interrupt is generated if the OCIE bit is set in the CR2 register and the I bit is cleared in the CC register (CC).